Write us

 Holy Week (March or April): Holy Monday and the Lord of the Earthquakes

-The commemoration of Holy Week in Cusco is different from the rest of the country because its main day is Holy Monday.
-On this date, the procession of the Lord of the Earthquakes takes place, considered the Sworn Patron of the city; this consists of the image traveling through the Main Square and nearby streets while the faithful throw red "red flower" flowers, a local plant that symbolizes the blood of Christ.
+Holy Week in Cusco is commemorated differently than in the rest of the country because its main day is Holy Monday.
+On this day, the procession of the Lord of the Earthquakes, the Sworn Patron of the city, takes place.
+The procession consists of carrying the image through the Main Square and nearby streets while the faithful throw red "red flower" flowers.
+This local plant symbolizes the blood of Christ.

-Another representative custom of this week happens on Holy Thursday, a day when local families usually prepare and eat a traditional lunch made of twelve different dishes, strictly excluding red meats.
+Another traditional event this week is Holy Thursday, when local families typically prepare and enjoy a traditional lunch consisting of twelve different dishes, with no red meat allowed.

 Cusco Peru holidays

-Corpus Christi (June): The procession of 15 saints and virgins
+Corpus Christi (June): Procession of 15 saints and virgins:

-This celebration is the most attended Catholic event in the city.
-It consists of the gathering of fifteen images of saints and virgins from different parishes of Cusco.
-These are carried in a procession on silver and carved wood stands to the Cathedral in the Main Square.
-The festival lasts for eight main days.
-During this time, the nearby streets are filled with musicians, dancers, and food stalls dedicated only to selling "cold festive dish", the representative meal of this date made of guinea pig, chicken, jerky, fish roe, seaweed and cheese.
+This is the most attended Catholic event in the city.
+It consists of a gathering of fifteen images of saints and virgins from different Cusco parishes.
+The images are carried in a procession on silver and carved wooden stands to the cathedral in the main square.
+The festival lasts eight days.
+During this time, nearby streets fill with musicians, dancers, and food stalls selling only the "cold festive dish," a traditional meal made with guinea pig, chicken, jerky, fish roe, seaweed, and cheese.

 Holiday Cusco